 Not every home has hurricane glass, if your home has traditional aluminum shutters, make sure to perform a test run before you leave so you know every screw and every panel is ready in the event of a storm.

 If you have accordion track shutters that lock with a key, make sure to coordinate with your Home Watch Professional before leaving for the season to ensure they have a key and know where an emergency extra key will be kept in the event of a storm.

-Many people in Naples and Marco Island, FL have been switching to an emerging hurricane shutter technology that is cloth based instead of the traditional aluminum.
+Many people in Naples, Bonita Springs, and Marco Island, FL have been switching to an emerging hurricane shutter technology that is cloth based instead of the traditional aluminum.
 These fabric hurricane shutters which are made of lightweight synthetic fibers are often designed with an automated feature, making it easy for you to use during a storm.
 Some can even be controlled remotely.

 If you have automated shutters for your lanai the best practice is to leave the storm shutters in the down position when you leave for the season.
 We call this being in the ready position!

 Pro Tip: In the event that the automatic shutters fail, make sure the pole to manually lower the shutters is readily available.